cs-24-sw-3-01/typst-documents/report/chapters/problem_domain_analysis.typ

 - *Absence Update:* Occurs when an employee modifies an existing absence, such as extending sick leave or correcting a mistake in the entry.

 - *Absence Cancellation:* Happens when an employee decides to cancel an already logged absence.
-The system removes the absence from the calendar and updates related notifications.
+The system removes the absence from the calendar.

 - *Team Creation:* Happens when a new team is created in the system.
 The system links the appropriate employees and departments to this team, making it visible in relevant calendars.